RiiConnect24/Wii-Guide/_pages/en_US/yawmme.md

 ![yawmME icon](/images/yawmME/icon.png)

-yawmME is an application that can install WADs and launch homebrew applications.
+YAWM ModMii Edition is an application that can install WADs and launch homebrew applications.
 This tutorial will show you how to install WADs.

 ### What you need